daveyarwood/blog.djy.io/src/_drafts/using-git-write-tree-to-cache-builds.md

 java -jar target/project.jar "$@"
 {% endhighlight %}

-Now, your build cycle is:
+Now, your build cycle is a little simpler:

 * Write code
 * Run `bin/run`
 * Observe results

 This isn't totally satisfying, though.
-Sometimes you want to run the **same** build a bunch of times in a row, i.e.:
+Sometimes, you might want to run the **same** build a bunch of times in a row, i.e.:

 * Write code
 * Run `bin/run some arguments`